Top 10 Easiest Construction Jobs for New Hires (Updated for 2025)

 Masonry

 Masonry is somewhat of an extension of landscaping, including tasks like installing patios and walls made of stone and brick.
+The average hourly rate is $25.71 or so, though some may find gigs as low as $15.41.
 You will learn the proper installation techniques as a general laborer, then move on to more complex jobs as you gain experience.
-The work is tough, but this job makes for a great creative outlet.

 Roofing

-Roofing is notoriously difficult, but it’s also one of the highest-paying construction jobs – at least $15 an hour – for that reason.
+Roofing is notoriously difficult, but it’s also one of the highest-paying construction jobs – at least $25 an hour – for that reason.
 You have to work at great heights, completely exposed to the elements and the hazards that lie below.
-It takes courage to be a roofer, but it still belongs on this list because it requires no prerequisite skills or experience.

 Sheet Metal Worker

-The sheet metal worker profession has seen a shakeup in recent years thanks to the growth of prefabricated building.
-The work is harder, but the pay is better too, with a minimum of $16 an hour.
-You will use power tools and other equipment to install and repair sheet metal for roofing and ventilation systems.
+The sheet metal worker profession has seen a shakeup in recent years thanks to the growth of prefabricated buildings, so you can count on fair job stability.
+And while the work is harder, the pay is generally better than other jobs.

 Floor Installation

-This job involves all kinds of materials, including carpets, vinyl, tiles, stones and hardwood floors.
+Being a floor installer involves all kinds of materials, including carpets, vinyl, tiles, stones and hardwood floors.
 Each installation procedure is a little different, so you will probably start off with basic tasks like sawing and stapling.
-Once you develop a basic understanding of each type of flooring, you will get to develop a specialty.
+The hourly pay ranges from $16 to $35 across the nation.

 Get a Fresh Start in Construction